aalfiann/slim-skeleton/README.md

 [![License](https://poser.pugx.org/aalfiann/slim-skeleton/license)](https://github.com/aalfiann/slim-skeleton/blob/HEAD/LICENSE.md)

 This is a very simple, fast and secure of slim-skeleton.
 This skeleton is secured with CSRF, fast, simple and modular architecture.
+The architecture concept is **SPA** (Single Page Application).

 ## Dependencies
 - CSRF Guard >> slim/csrf